-There is no bright-line standard for A: assessing materiality; rather, materiality is based on an assessment of all of the facts and circumstances, and is often evaluated by relevant governmental authorities with the benefit of hindsight.
+A: There is no bright-line standard for assessing materiality; rather, materiality is based on an assessment of all of the facts and circumstances, and is often evaluated by relevant governmental authorities with the benefit of hindsight.
 Depending on the specific details, the following items may be considered "material" nonpublic information until publicly disclosed within the meaning of this Policy.
 There may be other types of information that would qualify as material information as well; use this list merely as a non-exhaustive guide:

-- financial results or forecasts;
+- historical or forecasted revenues, earnings or other financial results;

-- acquisitions, dispositions or other strategic transactions;
+- possible financings, mergers, acquisitions, dispositions or other strategic transactions;

 - status of aircraft development;

 - regulatory developments and approvals;

 - events regarding the Company's securities (e.g., repurchase plans, stock splits, public or private equity or debt offerings or changes in the Company's dividend policies or amounts);

 - major contracts or contract cancellations;

 - gain or loss of a significant customer;

 - pricing changes;

-- service offerings expansions or discontinuances;
+- service offerings, expansions or discontinuances;

 - geographic expansions or contractions;

-- significant aircraft or service problems;
+- significant product or service problems;

 - security incidents;

 - top management or control changes;

 - financial restatements or significant write-offs;

 - employee layoffs;

-- a disruption in the Company's operations or breach or unauthorized access of its property or assets, including its facilities or information technology infrastructure;

-- proxy fights;

-- actual or threatened major litigation, U.S. Securities and Exchange Commission ("SEC") or other investigations or a major development in or the resolution of any such litigation or investigation;

-- impending bankruptcy;

-- communications with government agencies; and

-- notice of issuance of patents.
+- a disruption in the Company's operations or breach or unauthorized access of its property or assets, including its facilities or information technology infrastructure; - proxy fights; - actual or threatened major litigation, U.S. Securities and Exchange Commission ("SEC") or other investigations or a major development in or the resolution of any such litigation or investigation; - impending bankruptcy; - communications with government agencies; and - notice of issuance of patents.